jamal-bell/apollo-sidecar/README.md

 ## Extra Features Implemented

-- Gamificatio: Incentivize users with recognition and goals.
+- Gamification: Incentivize users with recognition and goals.
 IQ Points and progress tracking in user profile.
 - User Notifications: Notifications when certain actions are completed.
 - Progress Tracking: Provide analytics for users to track their progress and learning performance over time.